tjeden/smscenter/README.md

 How to test it?
 ---------------

-Currentle Mobitex supports only `test/unit` with webmock/test\_unit
+Currently Mobitex supports only `test/unit` with webmock/test\_unit

 Include `Mobitex::TestHelpers` in you test class and use `assert_sms_send`